varabyte/kotter/README.md

 }
 ```

-or you can chain multiple factory methods together using the `runUntilSuccess` method, which will try to start each
+or you can chain multiple factory methods together using the `firstSuccess` method, which will try to start each
 terminal type in turn:

 ```kotlin